 Yes, Roseman University students must be covered by insurance.
 The Student Services Office may be contacted for further information.

-To comply with requirements of clinical affiliates, the College of Nursing requires background checks to be conducted prior to clinical rotations.
+To comply with the requirements of clinical affiliates, the College of Nursing requires background checks to be conducted prior to clinical rotations.
 Based on the offense, the clinical agencies may not allow a student to practice in their facilities, which will have an adverse impact on the ability to successfully complete the requirements for the BSN degree.

 If you have been charged, arrested or convicted of a misdemeanor or felony, contact the Nevada State Board of Nursing for information regarding licensure.